“My Election will Be a Victory For All Young People”

 A representative candidate for Montserrado County District four, Musa M.B Kenneh who is also a senior student at the Louis Arthur Grimes School of Law says his election will be a victory for all young people.

-Candidate Kenneh took to his social media page with a message of his manifesto to the people of District four.
+Candidate Kenneh took to his social media page with a message of his manifesto to the people of District two.

 According to him, he has spent his entire life contributing to the growth and development of people of the district stating, “I promised here today before GOD and men to properly represent your interest with commitment and dedication.”